 Syrian troops regain control of village they lost to rebels

-Syrian government forces regained control of a northwestern village on Sunday, just days after losing it to militants, state media and an opposition war monitoring group said.
+Syrian state media say government forces have regained control of a northwestern village, just days after losing it to militants.

 The latest round of violence erupted late last month, wrecking a cease-fire brokered for the area by Russia and Turkey and raising fears of a wider government offensive.